fendiya/learning_notes/API/HTTPMethod.md

-# below are sample HTTP method
+# Below are HTTP URI and its method for development reference

 ## sample data schemas
 ```xml